BiodataAnalysisGroup/Mongoose/README.md

 <br><br>
 As a final step, run the script **Correlation_heatmaps.ipynb** to plot the final heatmap with all the associations from niche modalities of all responsive genes produced in the whole Mongoose project after digit KOs of Six2, Gpc3 and Dicer1.

+<br><br>
+All the prerequisite files are stored in folder **Files**.

+## Contribute

+We welcome and greatly appreciate any sort of feedback and/or contribution!

+If you have any questions, please either open an issue or write us at `ggeorav@certh.gr` or `inab.bioinformatics@lists.certh.gr`.